barbazul/1kfa/mod_guide_gm.md

  * Where can I go?
  * Who else is here that I can interact with?
  * How do I start using my special move cards?

+Asking the players questions is a tool that's *always* available to the GM.
+Might establishing more details about the world spark some plot ideas?
+Go around the table and start asking the players for a detail about their character or their role in the world of the Touchstone List.

 One classic way is to start like some movies start, with an establishing shot that gives us a sense of setting.
 You could narrate a typical